Charles Nuamah is a student from Ghana currently studying abroad in Germany.

-Prior periods of study and related examinations and coursework, which were completed in an identical programme of study (full or partial) at a university that is subject to the Basic Law of Germany, shall be recognised officially and fully without an equivalence assessment.
-A “period of study” is defined as any evaluated and documented component of a degree programme at a German university, which, while not equivalent to a full programme of study, nevertheless constitutes a significant acquisition of knowledge or skill.
+Prior periods of study and related examinations and coursework, which were completed in an identical programme of study (full or partial) at a university that is subject to the Basic Law of Germany, shall be recognized officially and fully without an equivalence assessment.
+A “period of study” is defined as any evaluated and documented component of a degree programme at a German university.
+While not equivalent to a full programme of study, it nevertheless constitutes a significant acquisition of knowledge or skill.

-It is a one-year preparatory course which has to be joined by individual candidates who wish to study at a German higher education institution but whose school leaving diploma is deemed insufficient to apply for a degree program.
+It is a one-year preparatory course that has to be joined by individual candidates who wish to study at a German higher education institution but whose school-leaving diploma is deemed insufficient to apply for a degree program.

-The course covers full-time education in the subjects of a degree program as well as the German language, for five days a week.
-A passing score on the final Assessment Examination qualifies you to apply for a degree program that is suitable for you at any German university.
+The course covers full-time education in the subjects of a degree program and the German language for five days a week.
+A passing score on the final Assessment Examination qualifies you to apply for a degree program suitable for you at any German university.

-19) Can I study in German language as an international student?
+19. Can I Study in the German Language as an International Student?

-20) What level of knowledge of the German language do I need in order to attend a ‘Studienkolleg’?
+20. What Level of Knowledge of the German Language Do I Need to Attend a ‘Studienkolleg’?

 You should have a minimum German language level of B1 in order to be admitted to ‘Studienkolleg’.